divanchyshyn/CurrencyConverter/Answers to technical questions.md

 ## Please, describe yourself using JSON

-oh no, there was a connection issues.
-Details were not loaded properly!
+oh no, there was a connection issue.
+The details were not loaded properly!
 You have the chance to learn more during the interview :)
 ```
 {
 	"person": {